HumayunK01/CodeRedProject/WIKI.md

 ---

-## 🧬 BioSentinel - AI-Driven Malaria Diagnosis & Outbreak Forecasting
+## 🧬 OutbreakLens - AI-Driven Malaria Diagnosis & Outbreak Forecasting

-**Welcome to the comprehensive documentation hub for BioSentinel, a revolutionary healthcare platform that combines machine learning with epidemiological expertise to provide AI-powered malaria detection and outbreak forecasting capabilities.**
+**Welcome to the comprehensive documentation hub for OutbreakLens, a revolutionary healthcare platform that combines machine learning with epidemiological expertise to provide AI-powered malaria detection and outbreak forecasting capabilities.**

 ---